A Parent's Guide To GCSE English Exams

 Students sat these new exams in English Language, English Literature and Maths in 2017 and more subjects were added in later years.

 The exam boards are responsible for creating the content and structure of the GCSE exams; including a list of set texts from which schools can choose.
-They also issue the exam dates, train their examiners, mark the exam papers and distribute the results.

 Your child should know which exam board and set texts they are studying and the school will provide more information throughout the GCSE course; either at Parent Information Evenings or on their website.